Troy vs. Texas State NCAA Football Odds, Plays and Insights | October 16, 2021

 Troy Stats and Trends

-- Thus far this season Troy has one win against the spread.
+- Troy has one win against the spread in six games this year.

 - The Trojans have been favored by 7.5 points or more two times this season and covered the spread in one of them.